cose-wg/cose-spec/draft-schaad-cose.md

 what fields need to be specified to deal with each of them.

-The names of the key management methods used here are the same as are defined in {{I-D.ietf-jose-json-web-key}}.
+The names of the key management methods used here are the same as are defined in {{RFC7517}}.
 Other specifications use different terms for the key management methods or do not support some of the key management methods.

 At the moment we do not have any key management methods that allow for the use of protected headers.
-This may be changed in the future if, for example, the AES-GCM Key wrap method defined in {{I-D.ietf-jose-json-web-algorithms}} were extended to allow for authenticated data.
+This may be changed in the future if, for example, the AES-GCM Key wrap method defined in {{RFC7518}} were extended to allow for authenticated data.
 In that event the use of the 'protected' field, which is current forbidden below, would be permitted.

 ### Direct Encryption